-We know user numbers are low for Hiveage’s app—but since the company’s only five years old (the youngest on our list except for ZipBooks), that’s to be expected.
+We know user numbers are low for Hiveage’s app—but since the company’s only five years old (one of the youngest on our list), that’s to be expected.
 And if you need a fast, convenient way to charge customers, we definitely recommend Hiveage.

 The software and app work with over 12 payment gateways, including popular options like Square and PayPal but also more niche ones like WePay and 2Checkout.
 Hiveage plans allow you to deal with offline payments too, and the plans come with unlimited clients, bills, invoices, and estimates.

 Hiveage’s app does basically everything the software does, which is great if you need the same functionality on the go as you get on desktop.
 And if you love the word unlimited but not the words monthly fee, Hiveage's new free plan limits only your billable monthly clients.
 Otherwise, you get unlimited invoicing, expense tracking, time tracking, estimates, and, of course, the free app.

 - Accept online payments

 More small-business accounting app options

 The apps we listed above might be our favorites, but they’re definitely not the only fish in the great app sea.
 If our first five choices didn’t catch your eye, no worries—scan this list for more accounting solutions that could better handle your needs.

 Google Play rating: 4.6 stars (19.2K reviews)14